wxWidgets/wxWidgets/README.md

 - Clang (up to 14).

 Please use [3.2 branch](https://github.com/wxWidgets/wxWidgets/tree/3.2) if
-you must use wxWidgets with a C++98 compiler.
+you must use wxWidgets with a C++98 compiler or support Windows XP.

 Licence